-It is not as simple as being the son of the previous king; a new king had to be accepted by a majority of people who mattered: the three ‘estates’ of the Church (Lords Spiritual), the aristocracy and barons (Lords temporal) and (in theory) the Commons who represented the gentry and growing middle class of land owners.
+It is not as simple as being the son of the previous king; a new king had to be accepted by a majority of people who mattered: the three ‘estates’ of the Church (Lords Spiritual), the aristocracy and barons (Lords temporal) and (in theory) the Commons who represented the gentry and growing middle class of land owners in Parliament.

 Whether a royal title could be passed on via a female was a point of disagreement amongst people who mattered.
-In the 14th century, Edward III claimed the throne of France through his French mother, Isabella, but this was not accepted in France (possibly specifically because they did not want the English king to inherit the French throne).
+In the 14th century, Edward III claimed the throne of France through his French mother, Isabella, but this was not accepted in France possibly because they did not want the English king to inherit the French throne.
 This was one of the circumstances that led to what we call the Hundred Years War.

 When there was a break from father to son, this was usually because of poor kingship by the father.
 A recent case was Richard II, who had no children anyway, but whose behaviour became tyrannical and there was general support to depose him in 1399.

-Henry V’s succession went fairly smoothly in 1413 until, just as he was embarking for the invasion of France (1415) and immortal fame at Azincourt, he had to deal with the Southampton plot to overthrow him in favour of Edmund Mortimer, Earl of March, descended from Edward III’s second son Lionel.
+Henry V’s succession as the son of Henry IV went fairly smoothly in 1413 until, just as he was embarking for the invasion of France (1415) and immortal fame at Agincourt, he had to deal with the Southampton plot.
+This planned to replace him in favour of Edmund Mortimer, Earl of March, descended from Edward III’s second son Lionel.

 Not Richard III (yet)

-Step forward Richard, Duke of York, (father of the future Richard III) who was formally appointed Protector of the Realm during Henry’s prolonged incapacity to govern in 1454.
+Step forward Richard, Duke of York, father of the future Richard III, who was formally appointed Protector of the Realm during Henry’s prolonged incapacity in 1454.
 Although Henry recovered, he remained a feeble presence.
-Following almost a decade of political tension and occasional armed conflict, Richard Duke of York formally claimed the throne by right of his mother’s descent from Lionel Duke of Clarence in 1460.
+In 1460 following almost a decade of political tension and occasional armed conflict, Richard Duke of York formally claimed the throne by right of his mother’s descent from Lionel Duke of Clarence.
 Parliament agreed that when Henry died, Richard Duke of York, or one of his sons, would become King.

 This did not go down well with Henry’s queen, Margaret of Anjou, who had a young son, Edward of Lancaster.
-She travelled to Scotland to seek support in fighting the Duke of York.
-Her cause was supported by a number of noblemen, including the earls of Pembroke, Wiltshire and Devon, and the Duke of Exeter.
-More of her supporters, led by the Earl of Northumberland and the Duke of Somerset, raised armies for her in the north of England.
-When Richard Duke of York marched to face these men, he found himself outnumbered.
-He was killed at the Battle of Wakefield.
+She travelled to Scotland to seek support to oppose the Duke of York.
+Her cause was supported by a number of English noblemen, including the earls of Pembroke, Wiltshire and Devon, and the duke of Exeter.
+More of her supporters, led by the earl of Northumberland and the duke of Somerset, raised armies for her in the north of England.
+When Richard, Duke of York, marched to face these men, he found himself outnumbered.
+He was killed at the Battle of Wakefield (December 1460).

-Cometh the hour, cometh the man and that man was Richard’s eldest son Edward aged 18.
-He was proclaimed king in London (March 1460) and spectacularly revenged his father’s death by destroying the Queen’s army at Towton (April 1461), causing her and her son to flee England.
-Henry VI had disappeared so Edward had no opposition to remaining on the throne for the next nine years.
-(Henry VI was captured and imprisoned in the Tower in 1465).
+Cometh the hour, cometh the man and that man was Richard’s eldest son Edward, aged 18.
+He was proclaimed king in London (March 1461) and spectacularly revenged his father’s death by destroying the Queen’s army at Towton (April 1461), causing her and her son to flee England.
+Henry VI had disappeared so Edward had no opposition to remain on the throne for the next nine years.
+Henry VI was captured and imprisoned in the Tower in 1465.

-Edward’s second reign was very successful but ended abruptly in April 1483 when he died at the age of 40 after debauchery with wine, women and gluttony.
+Edward’s second reign was very successful but ended abruptly in April 1483 when he died at the age of 40, after years of debauchery with wine, women and gluttony.
 He had several illegitimate children in addition to the ten with his queen.

 He had made a rather unusual marriage in 1464 with an English-born widow who already had two sons from a Lancastrian knight killed at 2nd St Albans (1461).
 Kings of England had married foreign brides for more than three centuries before Edward met Elizabeth Grey (née Woodville).
 With Edward she produced three more sons and seven daughters.
-Elizabeth was one of fourteen siblings, so the Woodville clan was quite a large one and Edward did his best to find them either profitable jobs or marriages, sometimes both, much to the dismay of some senior aristocrats.
+Elizabeth was one of fourteen siblings, so Edward did his best to find the Woodville clan profitable jobs or marriages, sometimes both, much to the dismay of some senior aristocrats.

-Also, during Edward’s second reign, he had condemned his middle brother, George, Duke of Clarence to death for treason.
-George had both a son, Edward, 17th Earl of Warwick, and a daughter, Margaret.
-However, because of George’s treason, his children were ruled out of the line of succession.
+During Edward’s second reign, he had condemned to death his middle brother, George, duke of Clarence, for treason.
+George had both a son, Edward, 17th earl of Warwick, and a daughter, Margaret, countess of Salisbury.
+Because of George’s treason, his children were removed from the line of succession.

-At Edward’s death the expected heir to the throne was his eldest son Edward, Prince of Wales, aged 12.
-At the time he was living in Ludlow Castle in Wales under the tutelage of his Woodville uncle Anthony, Earl Rivers.
+At King Edward’s death the expected heir to the throne was his eldest son Edward, Prince of Wales, aged 12.
+He was living in Ludlow Castle in Wales under the tutelage of his Woodville uncle Anthony, earl Rivers.